-Five Forests
+Five Forests Alliance

 Protecting the Five Great Mesoamerican Forests, Indigenous Rights, and our Global Climate by Addressing the Drivers of Deforestation

-Five Forests is an international alliance working to protect the five majestic Mesoamerican forests – the Selva Maya (Mexico/Guatemala), Moskitia (Honduras/Nicaragua), Indio-Maiz/Tortuguero (Nicaragua/Costa Rica), La Amistad (Costa Rica), Darien (Panama).
+Five Forests Alliance is an international collaboration working to protect the five majestic Mesoamerican forests – the Selva Maya (Mexico/Guatemala), Moskitia (Honduras/Nicaragua), Indio-Maiz/Tortuguero (Nicaragua/Costa Rica), La Amistad (Costa Rica), Darien (Panama).
 Combined these forests are the size of Costa Rica and second in size and importance in the Americas only to the Amazon.

-Five Forests seeks to bring the importance of the ecological systems and the indigenous people who tend them to the public’s attention to protect these forests indefinitely.
+Five Forests Alliance seeks to bring the importance of the ecological systems and the indigenous people who tend them to the public’s attention to protect these forests indefinitely.

 In the Americas, there are three major forest regions – the Amazon, the forests of Mesoamerica, and the northern temperate forests.
 While the Amazon jungle has become a household name, the Five Forests of Mesoamerica are of equal climate and biological importance.
 At the current rate of destruction, the Five Forests will be gone in less than two decades.